samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 ### What Are Tuples?

 TypeScript 3 comes with a couple of changes to how tuples can be used.
-Therefore, let's quickly review the [basics of TypeScript tuples].
+Therefore, let's quickly review the [basics of TypeScript tuples](https://www.typescriptlang.org/docs/handbook/basic-types.html).

 A tuple is a TypeScript type that works like an array with some special considerations:

 - The number of elements of the array is fixed.
-- The type of the elements of is known.
+- The type of the elements is known.
 - The type of the elements of the array need not be the same.

 For example, through a tuple, we can represent a value as a pair of a string and a boolean.
 Let's head to `index.ts` and populate it with the following code: